Manchester United 1-2 Swansea City

 Goal!

 Goal!
 Manchester United 1, Swansea City 2.
-Wilfried Bony (Swansea City) header from the centre of the box to the top left corner.
-Assisted by Wayne Routledge with a cross.
+Gylfi Sigurdsson (Swansea City) left footed shot from the centre of the box to the centre of the goal.
+Assisted by Wayne Routledge.

 Substitution